 The evidence presented here is most consistent and most convincing for beta-glucans where there were sufficient trials included.
 There are also enough data to provide evidence for additional fibre types including arabinoxylan rich, xylans and mannans.
 However there was a lack of data to enable us to come to any conclusions about alginates, chitosan or pectins or the five fibre types where no data were available.
 There may be other methods of categorising fibre type based on rheology and molecular weight that are also important in driving change in metabolic risk that we did not look at in this review.

 Most of the studies in this review included predominantly overweight or obese participants and the primary aim of many of the studies was weight loss.
 As many markers of CVD, including blood pressure, are related to weight and weight loss, it was difficult to isolate the contribution of the diet, independently from changes in weight.
 However, in many of the studies weight loss was similar in both groups and therefore the difference between groups was relatively small.
 Although the aim of RCTs is to independently assess the contribution of fibre type on blood pressure it is possible that other aspects of the diet were changed in addition to fibre that could have had an impact on blood pressure.
-Information provided from individual studies indicated that most studies made reasonable attempts to maintain macro-nutrient content of the diet.
+Information provided from individual studies indicated that most made a reasonable attempt to maintain the macro-nutrient content of the diet.
 In addition, some of the studies were double blind and used a fibre supplement which made it less likely that other aspects of the diet could have been altered to a great extent.
 Additional plant sources of fibre such as fruit, vegetables and legumes which contain large amounts of active compounds including protein, were excluded from the analysis in order to isolate fibre.

 Although included in the search strategy, the review did not include any results from children and included only one trial recruiting adolescents and therefore the results from this review cannot be extrapolated to younger age groups.
-This was part of a large review and therefore some studies were excluded that only reported results in figures and without contacting authors due to time constraints.
+This was part of a larger review and, therefore, some studies which only reported results in figures were excluded, and we did not contact authors for their data.

 Further recommendations